Our16bitwars/Hi/README.md

 Also i won't tolerate any hate towards me or my friends/beloved

 I WON'T join parties.
-I'm on a party alredy with mah friends and beloved.
+I'm on a party alredy with mah friends .

 If i stop talking, im not mad at you.
 Its just my social battery at zero, takes a bit to recharge so be patient..

+I may sometimes sleep with PT online .
+Its usually at my name but feel free to c+h! i js won't answer you ^^

 #